-During the three months ended March 31, 2024, we had net borrowings under the PAA commercial paper program of \$107 million.
+During the three months ended March 31, 2024, we had net borrowings under our commercial paper program of \$107 million.
 The net borrowings resulted primarily from borrowings during the period related to funding needs for capital investments, inventory purchases and other general partnership purposes.

-We had no net borrowings or repayments under the PAA credit facilities or commercial paper program during the three months ended March 31, 2023.
+We had no net borrowings or repayments under our credit facilities or commercial paper program during the three months ended March 31, 2023.